EU261 & UK Equivalent Flight Compensation

-Have you had a flight delay or cancellation and want to make a compensation claim under Regulation EU261?
-Flight Patrol are leading experts in EU261 claims – we’re on hand to help you get the flight compensation you’re entitled to.
+Have you had a flight delay or cancellation and want to make a compensation claim under Regulation EU261/UK equivalent?
+Flight Patrol are leading experts in these claims – we’re on hand to help you get the flight compensation you’re entitled to.

 Passengers have rights when travelling by air in certain conditions thanks to a European regulation EC 261/2004 also know as EU261.

 This regulation applies to any flight that departs from the EU on any airline, or to any flight arriving in the EU on an EU-based airline.

 When the UK left the EU, EU261 was adopted into UK law, meaning that the rules still apply equally to UK flights and passengers.
 The UK government may choose to change or add to the regulations in the future, but for the time being they continue to apply in full.

 If a qualifying flight is delayed more than three hours the passengers are entitled to as much as 600 euros each depending on the distance of the flight and actual delay time.